juntao/arenztopia/content/news/Issue 5.md

 ## Zortek CEO fired
 by Sam-Louis Alrocaet

-The CEO of Zortek Incorporated was fired and the company ordered to pay 400 million Arenzos after a scandal last week that reported ¨unsightly lumps¨ around one of the company´s heavy metal processing facilities.
+The CEO of Zortek Incorporated was fired and the company ordered to pay 400 million Arenzos after a scandal last week that reported "unsightly lumps" on animals around one of the company's heavy metal processing facilities.
 Authorities also say that the CEO is facing 20 years in prison and a 100 thousand Arenzo fee.

 ## Radioactive
 By Owen Miyazoi

-A strange ¨hot spot¨ of radioactivity was found near the San Bin Jihernat oasis in the Arenztopian Desert.
+A strange "hot spot" of radioactivity was found near the San Bin Jihernat oasis in the Arenztopian Desert.
 Scientists and police are investigating in radioactivity suits.

 ## New video game released
 By Sam-Louis Alrocaet